A5t4t1ne/BDSM/README.md

 In the end, I'm just a student messing around with Flask in Python.

 ## Note
-I have never worked with databases before so don't be too mad if I screwed up something badly but instead leave an issue on this repository.
+I have never worked with databases before so don't be too mad if I screwed up something badly but instead leave an issue on this repository, thank you.